Changelog

 NEW FEATURES

-• New option for netdx to simulate static diagnostics from an ERGM, rather than the temporal diagnostics (still the default).
-This will help better diagnose poor dynamic model fit when using the edges dissolution approximation (#175).
+netdxto simulate static diagnostics from an ERGM, rather than the temporal diagnostics (still the default).
+This will help better diagnose poor dynamic model fit when using the edges dissolution approximation (#175). - Plot option added for

-• Plot option added for netdx, with the method parameter, to plot boxplots of the simulations against the target statistics.
-The default is still the line plots (#191).
+netdx, with themethodparameter, to plot boxplots of the simulations against the target statistics.
+The default is still the line plots (#191). - Additional summary elements may now be plotted with

-• Print method for netdx is updated, along with a new statistic for the percent deviation between the simulation means and target statistics (#192).
+netdxis updated, along with a new statistic for the percent deviation between the simulation means and target statistics (#192). - Added other epidemiological outcomes saved in user-defined modules to print output with

 EpiModel 1.1.1